GreenJellyBeans/FTC12598/processing/simple_robot_simulator/NOTES.md

 This document contains an informal log of design and implementation decisions for this project, the "Simple Robot Simulator."

+## September 29, 2018-C JMJ Thoughts on colliding with walls
+After much thought, here's the plan.
+This strategy is shown here for a single case - a robot corner's x-coordinate (in field coordinates) gets close to zero or goes negative, meaning that it is just breaching the left wall (which is the x-axis).
+In this case, different physics equations take over, with the robot pivoting about this corner.
+Calculate the torque and angular momentum about this point of contact and rotate the robot appropriately about this point.

+The strategy can be easily applied to the 3 other walls, and potentially to other solidly anchored surfaces.

+However, It will be complex to calculate the net torque, so in the interim, looking for a simpler solution that doesn't try to be based on physics - basically, fudge it....

+Another strategy: if a corner's x coordinate is < 0, add an Fx force acting at that point, and that goes into the existing equations.
+The Fx force grows exponentially as x gets more negative.
+This is calculated for all four corners, though typically only 1 will hit first.
+This can be generalized to other rigidly anchored surfaces - need to apply the force normal to that surface.

+## September 29, 2018-B JMJ Thoughts on supporting multiple robots
+Keep an array list of robots.
+Each robot has a unique number and color.
+The number is rendered on the robot.
+Each robot is initialized with two gamepads (see below) representing gamepad1 and gamepad2, though they may or may not be mapped to actual gamepads.

+Each robot displays its internal extended status, starting with it's number - these occupy the space to the right of the field - there should be enough space to display the internal state of 4 robots.

+## September 29, 2018-A JMJ Thoughts on Multiple Gamepad mapping to multiple robots
+Each gamepad self-selects which robot it goes to - robots are numbered from 1 to 4.
+By pressing start+dpad(N) the gamepad selects the robot. dpad(N) is 1 for North, 2 for East, 3 for South and 4 for West.
+The last gamepad to select a particular robot wins.
+Pressing start+A or start+B selects the particular gamepad (gamepad1 or gamepad2 in FTC terms) for that robot.

+I don't know how to query and load all compatible gamepads without bring up any UX.
+That's to be figured out.

+From the robot's perspective, it's given 2 gamepads, these are (implementation wise) special re-mapping gamepad implementations that dynamically route the control query requests to the currently mapped real gamepad for that role on that robot.
+I suspect that there may be some nuances with collisions and default assignments but I don't they will be blocking.

+Also, it should be possible to control multiple robots with a single joystick that timeslices across the robots - painful but possible.

 ## September 28, 2018-E JMJ Added ability to read and display field elements
 See September 28, 2018-A note below.
 What I've implemented are a few hardcoded shapes: redTape, blueTape, path and marker.
 The code reads a single file, called "field.txt" that